 A high body mass index (BMI) is a key factor in the risk of developing endometrial cancer.
 BMI is a measure used to classify individuals as underweight, normal weight, overweight (25-29.9), or obese (30 or higher).
 While a high BMI can indicate excess body fat, it is not always reflective of body composition, as muscle mass or other factors may contribute.

 Excess fat tissue, however, increases risk by altering hormone levels.
 Research shows that fat converts androgens into estrogens, and the more estrogen produced, the higher the risk of endometrial cancer.
-According to the American Cancer Society, women with a BMI of 25 to 29.9 are twice as likely to have endometrial cancer compared with those within a range of 18.5 to 24.9.
-For those who have a BMI of 30 or higher, the chances triple.

 Diabetes is another risk factor for endometrial cancer.
 It’s linked to changes in hormones and the way the body uses energy.
 People with diabetes often have higher levels of insulin, a hormone that can sometimes help cancer cells grow.
 Diabetes can also lead to more inflammation in the body, which might increase the risk of cancer.